css-materials/course-site/content/syllabus/reprex-git/index.md

 ## Overview

-* Define a minimal reproducible example
+* Review Git/GitHub basic workflow using R GUI
+* Learn how to use Git/GitHub through the command line
+* Good practices
+* Common problems with Git and explain how to resolve them
 * Introduce the `reprex` package
 * Practice generating reproducible examples
-* Identify common problems with Git and explain how to resolve these problems

 ## Before class